ISerializable

 public attribute SerialVersionWrite → (get)

-Returns the serial data version to use for the subsequent call to Serialize.
+Returns the range of serial data versions that may be passed to the subsequent call to Serialize.